-1st Attendance provides a range of Fire Safety Training Courses which teach correct use.
+1st Attendance offers a range of Fire Safety Training Courses to teach correct usage.

 The PASS Method

-- PULL – Within a safe distance of the fire, Pull the pin to break the seal
+PULL – Stand a safe distance from the fire and pull the pin to break the seal.

-- AIM – Point the nozzle towards the base of the fire, aiming low. (if you are using a CO2 extinguisher make sure to avoid touching the nozzle as this become cold and cause damage to the skin)
+AIM – Point the nozzle towards the base of the fire, aiming low.
+(If using a CO2 extinguisher, avoid touching the nozzle as it becomes cold and may cause skin damage.)

-- SWEEP – Sweep the extinguisher sideways back and forth at the base of the fire until it is empty and/or the fire is fully extinguished with no possibility of reignition.
+SWEEP – Sweep the extinguisher sideways back and forth at the base of the fire until it’s empty or the fire is completely extinguished with no risk of reignition.